etetoolkit/ete/_sources/tutorial/tutorial_smartview.rst.txt

 This tab contains the searches and selected nodes.

-We can make a search with clicking *new search* button (also the "/" shortcut), then input the query in the search box.
+We can make a search by clicking the *new search* button (or by using the "/" shortcut), and then input the query in the search box.
 There are different ways to search for nodes.

 Simple search